rothenbergt/backstage-roadmap-plugin/README.md

 ## 🌟 Overview

-The Backstage Roadmap Plugin is a powerful tool designed to help teams manage and visualize their product roadmap directly within Backstage.
-It provides an interactive interface for tracking features, gathering user feedback, and keeping everyone aligned on the product's direction.
+The Backstage Roadmap Plugin takes roadmaps out of hidden places like Confluence and puts them front and center.
+Teams can share what’s coming up, while users get to chime in by suggesting features, voting on ideas, and adding comments.
+It’s all about creating a space where feedback flows easily, and everyone helps shape the future of the platform together.

 🚀 **Note:** This plugin requires you to use the new Backstage backend system.